leroidubuffet/ABLExR_flask/README.md

 For anonimization purposes, all names and contents of the application  are anonymized, and the training videos have been removed or changed with examples.

-The TRAINxR Trainer Application is fully functional prototype of a web-based training tool that allows trainers to create and manage training sessions.
+The TRAINxR Trainer Application is a fully functional prototype of a web-based training tool that allows trainers to create and manage training sessions.
 Trainees can join these sessions, watch a training video, and submit feedback.
 The application is built using Flask and integrates with Google Sheets for data storage.

 ## Features